 Yeti are often mistaken for humans.
 Physical differences are few, which suggests Humans interbreeding with this race is a common occurrence.
 Yeti in appearance are stocky and are built naturally with large muscles and a broad frame.
 They have fair faces and grow thick unruly hair which most commonly is blond or red, though brown haired Yeti are not unheard of.
 Males average about 6-6.5 feet in height, with females averaging about 5.5-6.
 One of the few characteristics that separate this species from our own are their small stump-like tail.
 This tail sometimes is removed in young to promote passing as the Human race.
-Some Yeti have been found to exhibit the extra joint in their legs, similar to the joint in Vibranni, although this joint is always dormant.
+Occasionally, some Yeti have been found to exhibit the extra joint in their legs, similar to the joint in Vibranni, although this joint is always dormant.
 The kneecap of this extra joint can cause complications as it can dislodge from the fused joint and float.
 This problem is genetic and usually happens on the onset of puberty.

 The majority of the Yeti herd the forest steer.
 While the nomadic tribes follow herds of large deer, related to the Great Horned Deer.
 Many of these tribes are less nomadic and travel between a few stable settlements, generally traveling to them in the change of seasons.
 During the summer months these Yeti travel to southern villages where they farm rudimentary crops that can grow in the cold climates where they live.
 Other settlements can be found placed along the ocean or large rivers that flow during the spring through autumn months, where Yeti exhibit their natural knack for fishing.